AnalysisUpdated March 26, 2026

 It is still sending referrals.

-If you are getting even 1 client per quarter from PT, the math works.
-One client at $150/session for 20 sessions is $3,000.
-That is an 8x return on the $360 annual cost.
+If you are getting even 1 client per quarter from PT, the math can still work.
+One client at $150/session for 20 sessions is about $3,000 against a $360 annual cost.
+Use your own fee and retention numbers rather than generic averages.

 You are in a less competitive market.